LED LIGHTFAIR Exhibitors include Made in USA Lighting

+See a leading American LED Light Manufacturer that is one of the LED LIGHTFAIR Exhibitors for Made in USA Lighting with 10 Year Warranties.
 LIGHTFAIR® International (LFI®) is the world’s largest annual architectural and commercial lighting trade show and conference.

-LFI has a proven track record of bringing top international and domestic Architectural, Design, Engineering, Energy and Lighting professionals together with exhibitors from around the world.
+LFI has a proven track record of bringing top international and domestic Architectural, Design, Engineering, Energy and Lighting professionals together with LIGHTFAIR exhibitors from around the world.

 For the thousands of attendees, thank you for JOINING US at LIGHT FAIR 2013 to see our: